SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/How_to_build_a_seed_marketplace_with_celo_and_javascript.md

 </div>
 <!-- end of div -->
 ```
-in our code we used boostrap nav pills to create two buttons one with id set to "productTab" and the other set to "purchasedTab".
-The reason for the id's is so that we can use or target the buttons in our javascript code.
+in our code, we used boostrap nav pills to create two buttons one with id set to "productTab" and the other set to "purchasedTab".
+The reason for the id's is so that we can use or target the buttons in our javascript code, to enable us add and remove styles on the web page.

 Up next we will be creating a div that will show all seeds listed on the smartcontract: